pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 9-Apr-2022**
-## Learning bash script
-- As per Questions Created for Trainee it contain different format.
-- Then I need to create bash script using sed to find and replace the wrong format symbols.
-- The example of sed command is 'sed 's/$ //gI' filename'.
+## Result creation of students
+- Today I am testing the assesment module, where the result of all the students in coursewise.
+- For that first i have to create assessment plan for each course.Then get the reult of that particular assessment plan.

 <br>